The DSPS Office will be closed October 29, 2020 from 3:00pm - 4:30pm.

 We will return calls and emails as soon as possible.
 We understand that this is a difficult time, and we will continue to do our best to serve our students.

-Below your will find our Application for Services, download, print, fill out and return to the Special Services office to start the enrollment process.
+Below your will find our Application for Services, Please download our application and submit it via email to email@example.com to start the enrollment process.
 You will also find the Special Services Student Handbook that outlines our services, student rights, and general college information.